unlock-protocol/docs/docs/tools/ticket-verifier.md

 - Mark a ticket as checked-in
 - View metadata for a scanned ticket

 **Note:** If a large number of individuals will act as verifiers for a particular event, the Lock Manager may choose to set up a single [Unlock Account](https://docs.unlock-protocol.com/basics/new-to-unlock/unlock-accounts) with an email and password, and have all the verifiers sign into the verification system using that shared account.
-This reduces the complexity, having a single shared verifier account, instead of managing a large number of verifier wallet addresses in the verification system (one of each verifier).
+This reduces complexity through having a single shared verifier account, instead of managing a large number of verifier wallet addresses in the verification system (one of each verifier).

 ### Verifiers tests